Hurricane Rafael: Impact on Cayman Islands and Approach Toward Cuba

 The Royal Cayman Islands Police Service (RCIPS) and emergency response teams are actively monitoring the Sister Islands, reporting downed trees and severe conditions.
 RCIPS Chief Inspector Wade Chase stated that no plans for a curfew are in place but encouraged residents to stay sheltered.

-District Commissioner for the Sister Islands, Mark Tibbetts, described the as intense, noting since the late afternoon and confirming that residents on Cayman Brac are facing hurricane-force winds.
+District Commissioner for the Sister Islands, Mark Tibbetts, described the storm as intense, noting severe weather since the late afternoon and confirming that residents on Cayman Brac are facing hurricane-force winds.
 "We're hanging in here, but the conditions have worsened significantly," Tibbetts said.
 Though rumors circulated about evacuations at local resorts, these reports were later clarified as false.

 Eye of the Storm Passes Little Cayman